realjake/portfolio-correlation/README.md

 # ticker-correlation
-This repository hosts a Dockerized Python application designed for automating the task of web scraping to gather correlation data between two stock tickers.
+This repository hosts a Dockerized Python application designed for automating the task of web scraping to gather correlation data based on historical closing prices in a given time frame between two stock tickers.